Local ‘super’ cooking oil hits market

 These qualities help to keep the oil stable at high cooking temperatures making it a healthy choice for frying, roasting, barbecuing, baking and everyday cooking.

-Josh said the safflower 0il would appeal to customers looking for a healthier, Australian-made cooking oil for everyday use, as an alternative to imported rice bran oil and other high smoke point cooking oils.
+Josh said the safflower oil would appeal to customers looking for a healthier, Australian made cooking oil for everyday use, as an alternative to imported rice bran oil.

 “Our sales data tells us that once people try our safflower oil, they stay with it.